Qatar Foundation

-The Qatar Foundation for Education, Science and Community Development (مؤسسة قطر) is a state-led non-profit organization in Qatar, founded in 1995 by then-emir Hamad bin Khalifa Al Thani and his second wife sheikha Moza bint Nasser Al-Missned.
+The Qatar Foundation for Education, Science and Community Development (مؤسسة قطر) is a state-led non-profit organization in Qatar, founded in 1995 by then-Emir Hamad bin Khalifa Al Thani and his second wife sheikha Moza bint Nasser al-Misnad.

 According to the Qatar Foundation, its philanthropic focus is on education, scientific research and community development.
 It has solicited a number of international universities to establish campuses in Qatar.
 It has also made commercial investments.
 The Qatar Foundation's activities have been characterized by critics as influence peddling or lobbying.

 Education and research

 The Qatar Foundation has established five Qatar Academy branches, the Awsaj Academy for children with learning difficulties, and the Academic Bridge Program, a post-secondary school program.
 From 2003 to 2013, the Qatar Foundation ran the RAND-Qatar Policy Institute in a partnership with the RAND Corporation.

 In higher education, Qatar Foundation established branch campuses of eight international universities and one home-grown university at the main campus just outside Doha: